 Username / Login

-Check FTP & SSH Users to see if your user is an FTP/SFTP/SHELL user.
+Check the Manage Users page to see if your user is an FTP/SFTP/SHELL user.
 Click the 'Show Info' button next to your user to view the type.
 SFTP and SHELL users (the default options) use port 22.
 If you have a legacy FTP user, use port 21 instead.

 To ensure a secure connection when connecting to your server, make sure to use port 22.
 This is also known as connecting via SFTP.
 View FTP Security for further details.

 Where do I put my files once connected via FTP?

 Once you've connected to the server, you are ready to upload your files.
 View the following article for information on the location to upload your website files: